 If you don’t have a Facebook-owned app on your phone, are you even living?
 Here are 10 things you don’t (but should) know about Mark Zuckerberg.

-- As a senior in high school, Mark showed aptitude for all things tech and created an app with his friend called Synapse Media Player.
+10. Created an app in H.S. with his friend called Synapse Media Player.
 The app was an MP3 player that automatically kept track of your favorite songs and then made playlists off those preferences.
 It was an early Spotify that nearly landed him a cushy job at Microsoft.
 He decided to go to college instead, which is unfortunate for the music industry.
 They could have saved themselves a lot of pain if they’d jumped on the streaming bandwagon earlier.
 But with all your friends sharing music illegally, who really needed streaming services?

-- In 2010 a film came out about Mark’s claim to fame, the invention of Facebook.
-The movie, The Social Network, was written by Aaron Sorkin and, according to Mark, included several things that never happened.
+9. Mark’s claim to fame, the invention of Facebook.
+The movie, The Social Network, debuted in 2010 and was written by Aaron Sorkin and, according to Mark, included several things that never happened.
 Mark was upset by the on-screen portrayal of his life and said in a town hall Q&A in 2014 that the film hurt his feelings.
 Sorkin apologized for upsetting Mark but claimed he doesn’t regret writing the movie how he did.

-- In 2016 Mark set a goal of running 365 miles in one year as a New Year’s resolution.
+5. Mark ran 365 miles in one year.
+It was his 2016 New Year’s resolution.
 Impressively, he completed his goal mid-summer.
 He claims his fastest mile at that time was 5:53.
 He started controversy when he was pictured running in China in front of Tiananmen Square, a famous landmark and symbol of communism.
 Other goals he’s made in the past include learning Mandarin and reading a new book every two weeks.

-- 2. In 2011, Mark made headlines by breaking into Forbes’ Top 20 list of the richest people in the U.S. His estimated value at the time was $17.5 billion.
-By 2016, he jumped to #16 on the list with a value of $34.5 billion.
+2. Reaches Forbes’ Top 20 list of Richest People in the U.S. His estimated value = $17.5 billion.
+By 2016, Mark jumped to #16 on the list with a value of $34.5 billion.
 In early 2019, his net worth was around $64.1 billion.
 Mark gained wealth primarily through Facebook by opening the site to advertisers, much to the frustration of its legions of users who have far less money in their bank accounts now, and by buying other companies that he grew and developed.